 3. Producers who want to create programs which are produced for commercial venture or profit shall be prohibited from using the access facilities.

-5. No program shall be transmitted over the community access channels which contains any material which would subject the producer or the supplier thereof to prosecution under any applicable local, state or federal law for the production or presentation of obscene material, libel, slander, invasion of privacy or copyright or trademark infringement .
+5. No program shall be transmitted over the community access channels which contains any material which would subject the producer or the supplier thereof to prosecution under any applicable local, state or federal law for the production or presentation of obscene material, libel, slander, invasion of privacy or copyright or trademark infringement.
 Neither CATS nor the MCPL will attempt to make a determination as to the constitutional legality of any content presented for telecast.
 A cable operator may refuse to transmit any public access program that the operator reasonably believes contains obscenity.
 (47 C.F.R.
 (76.702).
 (Determinations of obscenity, libel, slander, etc., are legal questions which can be determined only after due process by a judge and/or jury).

 6. No program shall be transmitted over the community access channels which contains a lottery or information promoting any device, scheme, plan, promotion, contest or other program and/or presentation which involves directly or indirectly the elements of a prize, chance and/or consideration of money or a thing of value.
 Reference Section 76.213 of the rules of the FCC.

-7. The producer of an access program agrees to indemnify and hold the MCPL and CATS harmless from all liability for damages, costs and losses resulting from, arising out of, or in any way connected with the use of the cable channels by the producer, its officers, agents, or employees.
+7. The producer of an access program agrees to indemnify and hold the MCPL and CATS harmless from all liability for damages, costs and losses resulting from, arising out of, or in any way connected with the use of the cable channels and/or video streams by the producer, its officers, agents, or employees.

 8. CATS reserves the right to refuse facility use to anyone reasonably suspected of being under the influence of alcohol or any disabling drug and therefore not legally responsible for his or her own actions.
 CATS also reserves the right to refuse facility use to anyone who is disruptive, rude with staff or patrons, abuses the equipment or fails to return equipment on time.
 Any use which is disruptive to MCPL patrons, CATS patrons, MCPL operations or CATS operations may be refused or revoked.